Skip to main content

 Cons

-• Not rechargeable
+• Not rechargeable — replace after use

-• Basic dry chemical agent
+• Dry chemical agent leaves residue

-2.5 lbs
+2.5 lbs (monoammonium phosphate)

 Fire Types